vasyl83/tutorials/03.fileserver/02.os/01.basic/docs.md

 		netmask 64
 		gateway 2001:470:1d:1fe::1
 ```
-I case a bridge is needed to run KVM use the following:
+In case a bridge is needed to run KVM use the following:
 ```
 auto br0
 iface br0 inet static